nirmalalla/beta-blocker/README.md

 Extensions to Add Usability: Possible additions could be a search bar so that if a user is looking for something specific, they can simply search for said item.
 Another addition would be styling to make the table more appealing to the eye.

-Time Committed: This project took me about 6-7 hours in total to complete.
+Time Committed: This project took me about 5-6 hours in total to complete.

-AI Tools Utilized: I used ChatGPT to assist me in debugging and styling the table.
-I did not use it for the data formatting with Pandas.
+AI Tools Utilized: I used ChatGPT to assist me in debugging and styling the table, and I also used it to assist with some of the filtering.

 ## Example Run
 ![Picture 1](docs/Picture1.png)